jdwije/jst/README.md

 JST is a toolkit to help work with JSON schema.
 It currently includes the following features:

+- A performant schema de-referencing function with full json pointer support and a flexible schema resolution mechanism.
+It is probably the fastest JS dereferencer implementation on the web.
 - A generic validator object that wraps AJV with some convenience methods for loading your schema set.
 - Object literal helper functions for deep traversal and manipulation of object literals.
-- A performant schema de-referencing function with full json pointer support and a flexible schema resolution mechanism.

 For a full list of available methods and exports, including more detailed documentation see: https://doc.esdoc.org/github.com/jdwije/jst/.